bitnami/containers/bitnami/openldap/README.md

 EOF
 ```

-This sample is compliant with the usage or not of `msuser` schema.
+This example is compatible with or without the usage of the `msuser` schema.

 Check the official page [OpenLDAP, Overlays, Dynamic Lists](https://www.openldap.org/doc/admin26/overlays.html#Dynamic%20Lists) for detailed configuration information.